 Choose the right air filter for your home with the appropriate MERV rating.

 Home air quality is a growing issue as homes become more energy efficient and airtight.
 Ventilation systems are now standard requirements in most national and regional building codes and serve to provide fresh air to indoor environments, but we should also be aware of the types of toxins we are introducing through building materials.
-With the current issues of airborne viruses as well, it's never been more important to choose and fit the right air filter in furnaces an ventilation units to protect against viruses in the air and remove allergens.
+With the current issues of airborne viruses as well, it's never been more important to choose the right air filter and furnaces and ventilation units to protect against viruses and remove allergens.

 Ventilation systems for home renovations